 - Unless you are a very disciplined person (in which case, you won’t need any of these tips), don’t start by telling yourself you have to practise every day.
 Aim for 2 or 3 days a week and promise yourself you’ll do this for a month.
 By the end of the month, if you’ve stuck to your 3 days, you might feel like adding more days.
 And if you don’t, 3 days is great.
 Look back over your practice journal and feel good about all the days you managed to get on the mat.
 More pats on the back!

 - Don’t skip Shavasana!
 Make sure you take 10 minutes’ rest in Shavasana at the end of every practice.
 It’s what gives the body and mind a chance to settle and integrate the benefits of the practice for the day.
+I once heard skipping Shavasana described as like mixing all the ingredients for a beautiful cake, then forgetting to put it in the oven.
 It’s easy to skip at home, so don’t let yourself do that.
 Set a timer (“Still Mind” is a good app) and don’t get up off the mat til you hear the alert to tell you time’s up.

 - Prioritise your practice.
 You have to make time for it, no matter what.
 Don’t make any appointments for the time you’ve blocked off for practice.
 Act like it’s sacred time (which it is).